Want to learn how to read guitar tabs? You’ve come to the right place.

 Think of guitar tabs as the Cliffs Notes version of guitar playing.
-Guitar tabs are a brief and often swift way to learn how to play songs.
-Basically, you’ll learn where to position your fingers to play notes, but you won’t be able to see rhythm, timing, or other musical information.
+Guitar tabs offer a brief and swift way to learn how to play songs.
+You’ll learn where to position your fingers to play notes, but you won’t be able to see rhythm, timing, or other musical information.
+This makes learning guitar tabs much easier than traditional music reading.

 Neither method of guitar playing is wrong.
 If possible, it’s best to learn both methods to become the most well-rounded musician you can be.
-However, if there is a song you need to know today, then guitar tabs are probably the route you want to take.
+However, if there is a song you need to know quickly, then guitar tabs are probably the fastest way to learn it.
+In this guide, we show you how to read tabs, so you can start playing your favorite riffs today.

 How to Read Guitar Tabs: The Ultimate Guide